palewire/first-visual-story/readthedocs/index.rst

     // Make sure you use the # here! var container = d3.select('#county-homicides');
-    var width = container.node().offsetWidth;
+    var containerWidth = container.node().offsetWidth;
-    var height = width * 0.66;
+    var containerHeight = containerWidth * 0.66;
     var svg = container.append('svg')
-                .attr('width', width)
+                .attr('width', containerWidth)
-                .attr('height', height)
+                .attr('height', containerHeight)

 Now if you look, your SVG should be rendered at the appropriate height and width, filling the available space.

 [PICTURE OF EMPTY SVG]

 Two more setup steps before we actually start making our charts.
 First, if we simply start drawing data onto the SVG, we'll likely see areas where the data clips off the chart.
 We can avoid this by defining a pre-set margin we'll use throughout the process.
-Add the below margin value right under where you define the width and height.
+We also define two different height and width values - one that includes the margins, and one that doesn't.

 .. code-block:: javascript
-    :emphasize-lines: 7
+    :emphasize-lines: 3,8-9
     var d3 = require('d3');

+    var margin = {top: 20, right:20, bottom:20, left:40} ;
     // Make sure you use the # here! var container = d3.select('#county-homicides');
-    var width = container.node().offsetWidth;
+    var containerWidth = container.node().offsetWidth;
-    var height = width * 0.66;
+    var containerHeight = containerWidth * 0.66;
+    var width = containerWidth - margin.right - margin.left;
-    var margin = 10;
+    var height = containerHeight - margin.top - margin.bottom;

     var svg = container.append('svg')
-                .attr('width', width)
+                .attr('width', containerWidth)
-                .attr('height', height)
+                .attr('height', containerHeight)

 Second, we should add a ``<g>``, or "group" tag, where everything else in our chart will go.
 Add this to the end of your ``svg`` declaration.
 We'll also want to give it a ``transform`` attribute that shifts it slightly according to the margins we set.